mmurygin/notes/networking/common.md

     1. fate sharing.
 If a device failes then all its state fails with it.
 1. Heterogeneity.
 1. Distributed Management.
-1. Network should be dump and minimal and _end points_ should be intelligent.
+1. End-to-End Argument.
+Network should be dump and minimal and _end points_ should be intelligent.
+End points should be responsible for:
+    * Error handling in file transfer
+    * End-to-end encryption
+    * TCP/IP split in error handling.

+## Switching
+1. To send a packet through the internet sender need an IP address and MAC address of reciever. `Ethernet` packet contains source and destination MAC addresses, `IP` packet contains source and destination `IP` addresses.
+1. Typically we know `DNS` name or IP address of reciever.
+To get the MAC address we use ARP protocol
+1. `ARP` (Address Resolution Protocol) - host broadcas query with an IP address: "Who has IP address x.x.x.x?" to every host on a LAN.
+1. When sender receives MAC address it constructs local ARP table (IP => MAC address)

 ## Стэк сетевых протоколов
 ![Network Protocol Stack](../images/network-protocol-stack.png)